HODOR: High-level Object Descriptors for Object Re-segmentation in Video Learned from Static Images: Method

 \PAR{Temporal History.} To mitigate large object appearance and scene changes in video, existing VOS methods~\cite{Oh19ICCV,Yang20ECCV,Cheng21NeurIPS} incorporate temporal context from multiple past frames when predicting object masks for the current frame. \ourMethodName also achieves the same feat efficiently: recall that the decoder is conditioned on the set $\mathcal{D}^f \cup \mathcal{D}^b$ which contains a variable number of object/background descriptors.
 To incorporate temporal history when predicting masks for frame $t$, we simply take the union of the set of descriptors for the past $T_p$ frames which we want to incorporate, \ie $\mathcal{D}_{t-T_p}^f \cup \mathcal{D}_{t-T_p}^b \cup ... \cup \mathcal{D}_{t-1}^f \cup \mathcal{D}_{t-1}^b$.
 In the decoder, feature map $F^8_t$ will be refined by jointly attending to the set of all descriptors in the $T_p$ frame history.
 The subsequent dot-product with the descriptors will produce a set of masks $M_t \in \real{H\times W\times T_p\times (O+B)}$.
 We temporally aggregate over the time dimension to obtain masks for each of the $O+B$ patches (we use $\smalltt{max}$ for our method).

-This formulation has three key advantages: (1) it incurs very little computational overhead since we only need the $O+B$ descriptors for each past frame instead of the full feature maps.
-(2) We can train the network with only single images, and yet still incorporate temporal context during inference without any architectural modification.
+This formulation has three advantages: (1) it incurs little computational overhead since we only need the $O+B$ descriptors for each past frame instead of the full feature maps.
+(2) We can train with only single images, and still incorporate temporal context during inference without any architectural changes.
 (3) We can segment an arbitrary number of objects with a single forward pass of the network.
 This is in contrast to several VOS methods (\eg \cite{Oh19ICCV,Cheng21NeurIPS}) which require a per-object forward pass for at least part of the network. \todo{add more citations for multi forward pass vos methids.}